centreon/centreon-documentation/versioned_docs/version-20.04/installation/web-and-post-installation.md

 > If you use a remote database server, or use a specific root user, change
 > these entries

 Then define databases name and credentials that will be created.
-We recommand to use default values.
+We recommend to use default values.

 > Centreon database's user password should be the only parameter customized